Peter Skene Ogden State Park

 Bungee jump

-Overnight camping is not officially permitted at the viewpoint itself, but overnight parking is allowed for vehicles, including RVs and trailers.
-So, many travelers use it as a free, convenient overnight stop for RVs, campers, and cars, especially during peak seasons or when nearby campgrounds are full.
+Overnight camping is not officially allowed at the viewpoint, but overnight parking is often permitted for vehicles, including RVs and trailers.
+Many travelers use it as a convenient overnight stop, especially during busy seasons.

-Smith Rock State Park, about 12 miles away, offers walk-in sites at the Bivy Campground on a first-come, first-served basis.
-During the fall and spring months, the campground is generally full from Friday through Sunday.
-Leave your vehicle in the bivouac parking area and walk to the tent campground.
-RV camping and sleeping in vehicles are prohibited.
+Smith Rock State Park, about 12 miles away, offers walk-in tent camping at the Bivy Campground on a first-come, first-served basis.
+During peak seasons (spring and fall weekends), it often fills quickly.
+RV camping and vehicle sleeping are not allowed inside the campground.

 Affordable vacation rentals for short and long term stay in Redmond